 - Serving as CALA parent contacts for schools throughout the district

-- Blogging about advanced learning around the US and the world
+- Blogging about how advanced learning is addressed locally, nationally, and globally

 - Tweeting as @cambridgeCALA about education for advanced learners and related topics

 We welcome participation from the community.
 Feel free to contact us if you have questions or concerns, resources to share, or would like to take on a project.
-Also, you’re welcome to join our mailing list, and parents of advanced learners are welcome to join our private online discussion group.
+Cambridge parents of children with advanced learning issues are also welcome to join our private Yahoo Group (listserve).

 - Freedom Baird, CPS parent and CALA founder